 - Type 2A Wavy Hair (fine/thin): This type is loose, with an “S” shaped pattern, and is on the thinner side (has a circumference of less than 2 inches when tied in a ponytail).
 This type is usually very easy to manage and style.

 How to wear it: Shoulder length & trendy.
 This type of hair is already pretty easy to manage, but is often fine in texture.
 To give it the appearance of more volume, a shoulder length cut is the most flattering and stylish look to go for.

 - Type 2B Wavy Hair (medium) This hair type is shorter with a more prominent “S” shaped pattern, and resembles that “beachy” wave that women often want to attain.
 Although beautiful, this type tends to be on the slightly frizzier side of the spectrum.

 How to wear it: Pinned to the side.
 Since this hair type is a medium wave and thickness, it can give in to a little bit of pinning.
 The pinned to the side hair style looks gorgeous for all occasions and is flattering on most women's face shapes as well.

 - 2C Wavy Hair (coarse) This type has a very distinct “S” shaped pattern, and is borderline curly at some points.
-Wavy curly hair tends to be frizzier and thicker.
+Curly wavy hair tends to be frizzier and thicker.
 Although this type is more resilient (because of its thickness), it is also more resistant to styling.